What Is a Case Interview? Complete Beginner's Guide (2026)

 1. Profitability Cases

-The most common type, roughly 30-40% of all cases.
+The most common single type, roughly 30 to 40 percent of all cases.
 You diagnose why profits declined by decomposing revenue (price x volume) and costs (fixed + variable), then recommend specific fixes with quantified impact.
+The worked example above is a profitability case.
+Learn the full structure in the profitability framework.

 2. Market Entry Cases